eumelzocker/maptoy/docs/en/tile-providers.md

 browser-domain authentication.

-**Policy notes:** Stadia's standard terms prohibit server-side proxying and caching, with narrow exceptions that do not cover maptoy's general tile archive.
+**Policy notes:** Stadia's standard terms prohibit server-side proxying and caching, with narrow exceptions that do not cover *maptoy*'s general tile archive.
 General bulk download is prohibited; limited mobile-device offline caching is separately capped and conditioned.
 Required attribution varies by style and can include Stadia Maps, Stamen Design, OpenMapTiles, OpenStreetMap, and other data providers.